Skip to content

 A single Dragon Ogre offers specific advantages:

-- Four wounds, Toughness 4, and a 3+ armor save (since we’ll always pay for heavy armor).
+• Four wounds, Toughness 4, and a 3+ armor save (since we’ll always pay for heavy armor).

-- 5+ ward save against magical missiles.
+• 5+ ward save against magical missiles.

-- It’s cheap (63 points).
+• It’s cheap (63 points).

-- If wounded but alive, it gives no points to the opponent.
+• If wounded but alive, it gives no points to the opponent.

-- It works well as a redirector, to hunt down support units, and to withstand charges from enemy light troops.
+• It works well as a redirector, to hunt down support units, and to withstand charges from enemy light troops.

-- Immune to Panic (and psychology in general).
+• Immune to Panic (and psychology in general).

 Some critics say it doesn’t deal enough damage because it only has three attacks hitting on 4+.
 But consider that part of its damage output includes its 2 Stomp attacks at Strength 5.
 This results in three attacks at Strength 7 (due to using a great weapon) and two automatic Strength 5 hits.
 By the way, all these have Armor Bane 1, which can occasionally bring some joy.

 Additionally, it’s highly useful against ethereal units due to its Chaos Ensorcelled Weapon (magical attacks and Armor Piercing 1).
+With a Dragon Ogre Warhammer games are much better (if you are the chaotic guy, of course).

-Equipping a Shartak: Is It Worth It?
+Equipping a Shartak with blackened Plate Armor: Is It Worth It?

-Hereâs another question: for 7 points, you can upgrade the Dragon Ogre to a unit champion or Shartak.
+Here’s another question: for 7 points, you can upgrade the Dragon Ogre to a unit champion or Shartak.
 I’m not a big fan, because it can be counterproductive.
 If challenged, you can’t refuse, potentially allowing the enemy to survive combats involving multiple units or even combats against a unit of Dragon Ogres that we’ll see below WITH a Shartak.

-However, a Shartak can have a 2+ armor save, as you can equip him with the Blackened Plate for 25 points.
-This is full armor and additionally provides a 3+ ward save against flaming attacks.
-Is this worth an extra 32 pointsâhalf the cost of another Dragon Ogre?
-Most of the time, no.
+However, a Shartak can have a 2+ armor save, as you can equip him with the Blackened Plate armor for 25 points.
+This is full armor (4+) and additionally provides a 3+ ward save against flaming attacks.
+Is this worth an extra 32 points—half the cost of another Dragon Ogre?
+Most of the time, no. If you know what will you play against (something with lots of flaming attacks) it might be worth.

-Advantages of Using Four Dragon Ogres
+Advantages of taking 4 Dragon Ogres:

 It’s truly a unit to consider seriously, and fighting against them can be a nightmare.
 You usually avoid engaging large units such as monsters or mounted characters for fear they’ll be cut down by the Strength 7 hits.

-How to Counter Dragon Ogres
+How to Counter Dragon Ogres Old World

 Weaknesses?
 How to deal with this unit?
 Their primary weakness is mobility.
 Even though they have Movement 7, which seems high, they lack Swiftstride and, despite being Beastmen, don’t have Warband, meaning they charge seven inches with just two dice.
 This often leaves them falling short.
 Additionally, since they cannot flee as a charge reaction, if they receive a flank charge from a strong enemy, they can easily collapse.